Last updated 24th June 2020

 - Open playgrounds can open from phase three (29th June) if social distancing and hygiene can be maintained

-- Museums, galleries and other cultural institutions “where people are non-stationary” can open from phase four (20th July), with social distancing and strict hand hygiene measures.
+- Museums, galleries and other cultural institutions “where people are non-stationary” can open from phase three (29th June), with social distancing and strict hand hygiene measures

 Childcare, schools and colleges